Quick navigation:

 • Capture a few angles: overhead, 45-degree, and a tight detail.

-Yummify validates that uploads are food before transforming them, which helps keep outputs closer to reality.
+Yummify validates that uploads are food before transforming them, which helps keep outputs closer to reality for your AI food content calendar.

 Write prompts that change mood, not ingredients